-Transfer these plants into a one-size-up container with a 1 part African Violet Mix and 1 part rooting medium mix, the same as the one we put together for the cuttings.
+Transfer these plants into a one-size-up container with a one part African Violet Mix and one part rooting medium mix, the same as the one we put together for the cuttings.

 I love African violets.
 They remind me of the grandness of Africa.
 I may never delve into the jungles of the Congo or race across the Serengeti on a wildebeest’s back, but at least I’ll have my Saintpaulia to help me imagine the wonder of it all.